Tuna Kofta, Sour Garlic Sauce

 To serve

-Suggestions for accompaniment
+Suggestions for accompaniments

-Eggplant and macadamia puree
+Eggplant and macadamia purée

 Brown butter hummus

-Lovage Tabbouleh
+Lovage tabbouleh

 Flatbreads, such as naan bread